 The family will pay the greater of the total tenant payment or the minimum rent of \$50.00 per month.

-14.5 EFFECTIVE DATE OF RENT CHANGES FOR ANNUAL REEXAMINATIONS is beyond the control of the family, the reduction will be effective as scheduled on the anniversary date.
+14.5 EFFECTIVE DATE OF RENT CHANGES FOR ANNUAL REEXAMINATIONS

 The new rent will generally be effective upon the anniversary date with thirty (30) days notice of any rent increase to the family.